mzw/RevAjaxMutator/README.md

 ```
 For each worker machine:
 ```
+(if not running in the same machine as the hub, remove --link option)
 $ docker run -d --link selenium-hub:hub -P --name chrome selenium/node-chrome
 $ docker start chrome